cody-mar10/protein_set_transformer/README.md

 ## Installation

+We plan to create a `pip`-installable package in the future but are having issues with a custom fork dependency.

-Use a combination of `mamba` and `pip` to install the required dependencies.
-This should take no more than 5 minutes.
+For now, you can install the software dependencies of PST using a combination of `mamba` and `pip`, which should take no more than 5 minutes.

 Note: you will likely need to link your git command line interface with an online github account.
 Follow [this link](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git#setting-up-git) for help setting up git at the command line.